nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ```
 This component is responsible for displaying the user information and remember it is being rendered from the Users component.

-* **Material icons Imports** We are bringing in our Icons from material icons we installed earlier on
+* **Material icons Imports** We are bringing in our Icons from material icons we installed earlier on.
 * **Dynamic Styling** If you were wondering how you can do dynamic styling this is one of the way you can do it.
 Here we are styling the main div component in the render method.
 Here we are changing the background color based on the id of the user.If the id is odd leave the background white.

 * **Destructuring** This is a way of pulling out variable from a prop, this will make it easier to use the prop variables insted of using this.prop key word all the time.
 In this case we are pulling out id from the props. then to access it we would have to use the id variable without this.props.id.